 Not naturally found here in the Richtersveld and not planted by a hyena.
 Even though our camp dogs kind of look like hyenas.
-We owe mary's existence to the first settling farmers, namely the beets family some 92 years ago.
+We owe mary's existence to the first settling farmers, namely the beets family, some 92 years ago.
 She is close to the entrance of the farm.
 In 2000, HP. bought the farm because of Mary, and so The Growcery Camp was born a few years later.

 Young trees are challenging to identify.
 Therefore the Bushmen believed that there are no young Baobab trees and that fully developed trees are thrown from the heavens and land upside down with their roots in the air!
-It is quite an exciting story, but here at The Growcery we have been able to cultivate over 200 Baobabs from seed and cuttings from our mother plant, Mary, and we are proud to introduce them to you!
+It is quite an exciting story, but here at The Growcery, we have been able to cultivate over 200 Baobabs from seed and cuttings from our mother plant, Mary, and we are proud to introduce them to you!

-As this tree grows older, stunning white flowers appear as the sun sets, which are only pollinated at night by nocturnal animals such as fruit bats and moths.
+As this tree grows older, stunning white flowers appear as the sun sets, only pollinated at night by nocturnal animals such as fruit bats and moths.
 Every tree has its rhythm, in which it opens the petals.
 Some are very fast and need only up to 30 minutes to open.
-Others flowers require more time.
-The flowers then turn a reddish-brown and drop to the floor after 24 hours.
+Other flowers require more time.
+The flowers then turn reddish-brown and drop to the floor after 24 hours.
 The belief is that if you pick one of the white flowers from the tree, a lion will eat you.